sannisjoholm/FaceRecognition/README.md

      - Validate the model with images in the validation folder.
      - Save results in the output folder.

-2. How to
-   - The file faceRecognition.py uses DeepFace library.
-   - The instructions to install the libraries in venv:
-      - Git Bash:

-         a.
-Get into the virtual environment.

-         b. bash:
-           ```pip install deepface ```

 ## Usage Instructions
 1. Clone the repository: